gnosischain/documentation/docs/about/uRamp.md

 3. Specify the bank details including Name, IBAN, BIC and Note (optional)
 4. Verify the quote and sign a transaction to execute the transfer
 5. Example: ETH on mainnet to EUR
-    1. ETH is swapped for USDC on mainnet by LiFi
+    1. ETH is swapped for USDC on mainnet by Li.Fi
-    2. USDC on mainnet is bridged to USDC on Gnosis Chain by LiFi
+    2. USDC on mainnet is bridged to USDC on Gnosis Chain by Li.Fi
-    3. USDC on Gnosis Chain is swapped to EURe on Gnosis Chain by LiFi
+    3. USDC on Gnosis Chain is swapped to EURe on Gnosis Chain by Li.Fi
     4. EURe on Gnosis Chain is burnt by Monerium
     5. EUR is deposited in specified IBAN by Monerium